 To modify a biospecimen that you checked in, click the blue check mark icon, repeat steps 7 to 9, and then click MODIFY.

-When you modify a current storage location, the previous location changes to gray color and the new selection is set to green color.
+In sample window, when you modify a current storage location, the previous location changes to gray color and the new selection is set to green color.

-Checking In Biospecimens in Bulk
+Checking in and Store Biospecimens in Bulk

 You can check in all the biospecimens of a shipment as a group and perform several tasks on multiple biospecimens of a shipment.

 On the Bulk Check-In page, you can perform the following tasks: